Rhytah/storemanager_dbms/README.md

 ```
 ## Versioning
 ```
-This is version one"v2" of the API
+This is version two "v2" of the API
 ```
 ## End Points(Required Features)
 |           End Point                                 |            Functionality                   |